myusernamehas25characters/pass/README.md

 # pass

-This is just a utility I whipped up in an afternoon yesterday as an alternative to more common password managers because I have trust issues and can't trust any code I didn't write myself.
-So, I guess, what's the harm in putting it on GitHub just incase anyone cares?

-Seriously, though, it's mainly a convenience tool for me – As a developer/power user I _always_ have a terminal open, and being able to manage my passwords there saves me the hassle of having to have a separate app open all the time, because honestly, copy-pasting a password into a web app once every few hours is really all I need from a password manager.
-If you _do_ have trust issues like I do, however, you can read through the [Implementation details](#implementation-details) and I also encourage you to take a look at the code (Most of the interesting stuff happens in [`src/cryptography.js`](blob/master/src/cryptography.js))!
+As a developer/power user I _always_ have a terminal open, and being able to manage my passwords there saves me the hassle of having to have a separate app open all the time, because honestly, copy-pasting a password into a web app once every few hours is really all I need from a password manager.
+If you want to know more about how it works (and assure yourself of its security), you can read through the [Implementation details](#implementation-details) and I also encourage you to take a look at the code (Most of the interesting stuff happens in [`src/cryptography.js`](blob/master/src/cryptography.js))!

 ## Installation